no1stringbean/lfabr/src/content/posts/for-the-falling-leaves.md

 Burst to life before thrust to ground.
 One last realization of your grace, God,
 Before detachment and a graceful glide to the ground.

+Our riding becomes less frequent
+And our rides become shorter.
+We give more time to life outside of bikes
+And prepare for the rest of seasons to come.